-Since early 2013, CAOCTJ has executed it’s joint airspace surveillance mission, integrating Alliance member Radars, Control & Reporting Centers Alert Aircrafts under it’s tactical command.
-CAOCTJ comprises 185 personnel from 16 different nations and hosts a NATO Communications and Information Agency (NCIA) detachment.
+Since early 2013, CAOC Torrejón has executed it’s joint airspace surveillance mission, integrating Alliance members' Radars, Control & Reporting Centers and Alert Aircrafts under its tactical command.
+CAOC Torrejón comprises 185 personnel from 16 different nations and hosts a NATO Communications and Information Agency detachment.
 It is structured into two main branches.

 The Deployable branch includes the instruction, intelligence, combat plans and operations divisions.
-The static branch is responsible for achieving the primary mission of Air Policing within NATO’s Integrated Air and Missile Defense System (NATINAMDS).
+The static branch is responsible for achieving the primary mission of Air Policing within NATO’s Integrated Air and Missile Defense System.

 Click picture for